What is green tea?

 People take green tea for many reasons, including prevention of cancer and coronary artery disease Overview of Coronary Artery Disease (CAD) Coronary artery disease is a condition in which the blood supply to the heart muscle is partially or completely blocked.
 The heart muscle needs a constant supply of oxygen-rich blood.
-The coronary... read more , as well as treatment of external genital warts Human Papillomavirus (HPV) Infection Human papillomavirus (HPV) causes warts.
-Some types of HPV cause skin warts, and other types cause genital warts (growths in or around the vagina, penis, or rectum).
-Infection with some HPV... read more .
+The coronary... read more , as well as treatment of external genital warts Human Papillomavirus (HPV) Infection Human papillomavirus (HPV) can be sexually transmitted and causes changes in cells, which can lead to genital warts or to precancer or cancer of the cervix, vagina, vulva, anus, or throat.
+Different... read more .
 Other reasons are reduction of fat (lipid) levels in the blood, relief of osteoarthritis pain and menopausal symptoms, and enhancement of weight loss, memory, and longevity.

 Does green tea work?

 Few of the benefits claimed for green tea are supported by strong scientific evidence.
 However, topical (applied directly on the wart) green tea may help treat genital warts.
 Studies have also shown a small but significant loss of weight among users.

 What are the possible side effects of green tea?

 Side effects are related to the effects (including the dose) of caffeine.
 They include insomnia, anxiety, rapid heart rate (tachycardia), and mild tremor.
 Pregnant women should avoid excessive amounts due to the caffeine content, because of the risk of miscarriage.
 Rare case reports document liver toxicity.